CocoaPods/guides.cocoapods.org/source/making/making-a-cocoapod.html.md

 ### Testing

-You can test the syntax of your podfile by linting the  pod against the files of its directory, this won't test the downloading aspect of linting.
+You can test the syntax of your Podfile by linting the  pod against the files of its directory, this won't test the downloading aspect of linting.

 ```shell
 $ cd ~/code/Pods/NAME